The Basic Chemistry of Hematoxylin

 Oxidation and Formation of Hematein

-Hematoxylin is a natural product extracted from the heartwood of the logwood tree (Haematoxylin campechianum).
+Hematoxylin is a natural product extracted from the heartwood of the logwood tree (Haematoxylum campechianum).
 Hematoxylin is relatively colorless and without further modifications has little or no value as a biological stain.
-The use of the word “hematoxylin” to describe a staining solution is some-what misleading but continues to be used as a term of convenience.
+The use of the word “hematoxylin” to describe a staining solution is somewhat misleading but continues to be used as a term of convenience.
 To produce a functional dye, hematoxylin is oxidized to hematein and subsequently is bound to one of several metal ions including aluminum (Al+3), iron (Fe+3) and chromium (Cr+3).
 A metallic ion bound to a dye that is involved in the binding of the dye to tissue is referred to as a mordant.
-The present article is concerned specifically with the chemistry of aluminum bound hematoxylin as a nuclear stain.
+This article is concerned specifically with the chemistry of aluminum bound hematoxylin as a nuclear stain.

 Conversion of hematoxylin to hematein may be accomplished by the action of a number of agents.
 Several older formulations such as Delafield’s and Ehrlich’s rely on atmospheric oxygen for oxidation.
 In these formulations, hematoxylin and aluminum salts are stored in loosely capped or cotton plugged bottles to facilitate oxidation.
 The process of bubbling air through hematoxylin solutions also has been used to speed up the oxidation process.
-Due to the extended period of time (4-10weeks) necessary to “naturally ripen” or oxidize hematoxylin under these conditions, these procedures are rarely if ever used today.
+Due to the extended period of time (4 - 10 weeks) necessary to “naturally ripen” or oxidize hematoxylin under these conditions, these procedures are rarely used today.
 Currently most formulations incorporate a chemical oxidant such as sodium iodate that rapidly converts hematoxylin to hematein.
 Concentrations of sodium iodate typically are based upon the amount of hematoxylin and usually range from 0.10 to 0.20 grams of sodium iodate per gram of hematoxylin.
 Mercuric oxide was used as the oxidant of choice in Harris formations for many years but is no longer used due to environmental issues concerning mercury.
 Today, mercuric oxide is replaced with sodium iodate in modified Harris formulations.

 In contrast to hematoxylin which has been well characterized structurally, the molecular structure of hematein has been debated in recent years.
 The traditional structure of hematein which includes a quinoid ring is depicted in Figure 1.
 Regardless of the exact structure of hematein, we can assume that hematein is structurally similar to hematoxylin based upon NMR analysis and similarities in molecular weight.
 The change in structure results in the conversion of the relatively colorless hematoxylin to the reddish/brown hematein.
 In addition, the oxidation to hematein is necessary in order to bind metal ions such as aluminum.